jbrown307/qr-code-component/README.md

 ```

 ### Continued development
 During development, I noticed that my QR code component didn’t scale well on very small screens.
-I solved this by reducing the HTML element's font size to 50% and using a media query to restore it to 100% on larger screens (min-width: 1440px).

-This approach effectively halved the component size on small and medium screens and restored it on larger screens.
+Initially, I tried to fix this by reducing the HTML element’s font size to 50%, then using a media query to restore it to 100% on larger screens (min-width: 1440px).
+The idea was to effectively halve the component’s size on small and medium screens and return it to full size on larger ones.

+However, adjusting the HTML element’s font size turned out to be the wrong approach.
+It caused my defined font sizes to fall below the browser’s minimum allowed font size.
+As a result, all text, regardless of my small, medium, or large font size definitions, rendered at the same minimum size.

+I resolved the issue by restoring the HTML element’s font size to 100% and instead reduced the width, height, and font sizes of the QR code component itself.
+This makes the component appear smaller on mobile devices.
+I also added a new media query that doubles the component’s width, height, and font sizes on larger screens, ensuring it scales up appropriately.

 While this was a quick and practical solution, I plan to continue refining a mobile-first approach and improving my skills in creating fully responsive applications.

 ### Useful resources